This article is derived from the RStudio Package Manager administration guide.

 - Important security settings settings such as HTTPS certificates and ports, default: HTTP on port 4242.

-For multi-node or highly available (HA) setups, please refer to the REQUIRED config settings listed at Section 12 in the admin guide.
+For multi-node or highly available (HA) setups, please refer to the REQUIRED config settings listed at High Availability and Load Balancing.

 Verify the status of your license using: